 This is where contestants present a six minute summary speech of what they expect to be their final presentation.

 The Eureka!
-Awards regional competitions are held in key centers, or by students submitting a video of their summary presentation on-line.
+Awards regional competitions are held in key centres, or by students submitting a video of their six minute presentation on-line.

 The twelve best summary presentations are identified by the National Finals Selection Panel, using videos of all the geographic and virtual region presentations.
 A moderated marking system is used to ensure the outcomes are consistent across the country

-In the 4-6 weeks before the National Finals Stage the twelve National Finalists will spend time polishing and buffing the quality of their final presentation.
+In the 4-6 weeks before the National Finals Stage the twelve National Finalists will spend time polishing the quality of their final presentation.

 Awards, Scholarships and NCEA

 Each year the contestant who the Judges decide has delivered the best presentation is awarded the Sir Paul Callaghan Eureka!
 Premier Award, and prize money of $10,000.